appdotnet/api-spec/resources/streams.md

 There are 3 different kinds of Streams, but they all follow the same pattern:

-* Public stream: A Stream containing all public activity. **It must be accessed with an [App access token](/appdotnet/api-spec/blob/master/auth.md#app-access-token-flow)**.
+* Public stream: A Stream containing all public activity (and any private activity the App is authorized to see). **It must be accessed with an [App access token](/appdotnet/api-spec/blob/master/auth.md#app-access-token-flow)**.

 * Coming soon:
     * User stream: A Stream for a single User's view of App.net.
 This is a Stream version of the [Retrieve a User's personalized stream]